forumulator/pyLeros/README.md

    * asm : Python based assembler and linker for the Leros instruction set.

-   * pyLeros : The main pyLeros core, in MyHDL.
+   * pyleros : The main pyLeros core, in MyHDL.

    * docs : Documentation for the project, in Sphinx